yaphi1/jsc/outreach/css-tricks/css-tricks_tracking_tags.md

 - **Watch out for eval**
 Eval will run any snippet of text as code.
 Unless that's used carefully, it can create huge security risks.
 If you see eval in a tracking tag, either the advertiser is really careful, or they're a little bit reckless.
+[IMAGE: `arbitrary js eval tag`]

 - **Don't let your scrolling get bogged down**
-I once saw a horrifying example of tracking code that would run a long loop on every single scroll event.
-To put this in perspective, every time you scroll a page, the browser's scroll event gets triggred multiple times.
-By the time you get to the bottom of a normal page, the scroll event can easily happen hundreds of times.
-If each one of those events triggers a long loop that does a whole bunch of stuff, it's easy to see how the browser can get overwhelmed.
-If you see a tracking tag that puts too much stress on the scroll event, that could ruin your page.
+If you see a tracking tag that puts too much stress on the scroll event, that can ruin your site's user experience.
 In a case like that, see if you can find an alternative solution.

-- **(In the future) make sure you get what you expect** My cutting-edge friend Brent Kimmel recommended a technique known as subresource integrity [link] which lets you ensure that what you get is what you expect.
+- **(In the future) make sure you get what you expect** My cutting-edge friend Brent Kimmel told me about a technique known as [subresource integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) which lets you ensure that what you get is what you expect.
 That means you're protected in case the contents of a tracking tag suddenly change.
 At the time of this writing, it's not ready for use everywhere, but the major browsers are starting to adopt it.